Occasionally teachers write to me to ask, ‘Where is the planning?‘ for the Phonics International programme and No Nonsense Phonics (Skills).

 In other words, how can an external person (the programme author for example) truly realistically specify the pace, timing and dates of delivery?
 The timing and dates for any planning is personal to the teacher, his or her class, the stage of the teaching and learning, perhaps the age of the learners, the point in the programme, identified additional needs and revision, and the additional building up knowledge of spelling word banks over time – and so on.

 3) NO NONSENSE PHONICS (SKILLS) – the simplest suggestion for planning: I recommend keeping an additional Pupil Book (the same as the children are using) for the teacher’s planning record.
-There are nine systematic Pupil Books in the original No Nonsense Phonics Skills series – and we’ve now provided an optional Pupil Book 2+ for schools aiming to utilise their existing reading scheme home-reading books based on phases two and three of ‘Letters and Sounds’ (DfES, 2007).
+There are nine systematic Pupil Books in the original No Nonsense Phonics Skills series – and we’ve now provided two optional Pupil Books 2+ and 5+ for schools aiming to utilise their existing home-reading books based on phases two and three of ‘Letters and Sounds’ (DfES, 2007).
 [Please note: We were asked to create these two optional Pupil Books for teachers that love NNPS and organise their stock of reading material sensibly.
 Some children, for example, benefit from extra reading scheme books by different publishers with code content that ‘lags behind’ the code in the school’s phonics programme.
 See further information via the articles and graphics about the use of literature in the pdfs at the top of the ‘FREE CPD RESOURCES‘ page at the Phonics International site.
 It is helpful for teachers to have a rich choice of reading books they can provide for the children to read beyond just one published reading scheme – and a rich array of other reading material for a range of purposes and which can be supported by adults as necessary.]

 Date each page according to when the children undertake the activities on that page.
 Then, either make notes direct on that page, as appropriate, for how the lesson went – any absentee children, note any children that need additional follow-up (and who will provide that, and whereabouts) and evaluate the lesson generally.